 Unnamed folders on Amazon S3 are not extracted by Navigator, but the content of the folders is extracted.
 For example, a top-level folder the top level folder in the bucket has no name (for example, /bucket//folder/file), it is extracted as /bucket/folder/file.

-If an implicit folder is deleted in S3, it does not appear as deleted in Navigator.
+If an implicit folder is deleted in Amazon S3, it does not appear as deleted in Cloudera Navigator console.

-Workaround: To prevent folders deleted in S3 from appearing in Navigator Search results, include implicit:false in the search query.
+Workaround: To prevent folders deleted from Amazon S3 from appearing in Navigator Search results, include implicit:false in the search query.

-Inconsistencies that occur in AWS (for example, due to eventual consistency) can delay Navigator extraction of S3 data.
-When Navigator detects an inconsistency, extraction may stop until the inconsistency is resolved in AWS.
-Navigator will retry at the next scheduled extraction.
+Inconsistencies that occur in AWS (for example, due to eventual consistency) can delay Navigator extraction of metadata and lineage from Amazon S3.
+When Cloudera Navigator detects an inconsistency, extraction may stop until the inconsistency is resolved in AWS.
+Cloudera Navigator will retry at the next scheduled extraction.